Incandescent light bulb: Efficacy and efficiency

-For a given quantity of light, an incandescent light bulb consumes more power and emits more heat than a fluorescent lamp.
+For a given quantity of light, an incandescent light bulb consumes more power and emits more heat than most other types of electric light.
 In buildings where air conditioning is used, incandescent lamps' heat output increases load on the air conditioning system.
 While heat from lights will reduce the need to run a building's heating system, the latter can usually produce the same amount of heat at lower cost than incandescent lights.